 This article introduces a novel dataset on Lynching in Latin America (LYLA).
 The dataset covers reported lynching events, which we define as publicly displayed physical violence executed by a group of civilians against alleged wrongdoers.
-The data covers all Spanish and Portuguese speaking countries in Latin America between 2010 and 2019, and includes details such as the alleged wrongdoing, size of the mob, and type of violence deployed.
-The LYLA dataset is considerably broader in scope and more detailed than existing data sources.
-All events in the LYLA data are geo-coded and compatible with other spatial data, allowing for a fuller understanding of the causes and consequences of lynching.
-To this end, we provide an empirical application which shows that lynching tends to be more common where state legitimacy is low.
+The data covers all Spanish and Portuguese speaking countries in Latin America between 2010 and 2019, and includes details such as the alleged wrongdoing, size of the "mob", and type of violence deployed.
+In this, the LYLA dataset is considerably broader in scope and more detailed than existing data sources.
+All events in the LYLA data are geo-coded and compatible with other socio-economic spatial data, making it possible to generate a fuller understanding of the causes and consequences of lynching.
+To this end, we provide an empirical application which shows that lynching tends to be more common in geographic areas with low state legitimacy.

-The LYLA data complements a growing body of research on violence in Latin America - the world region with the highest homicide rates (UNODC, 2019).
-While anthropologists often focus on violence at the community level (Goldstein, 2003; Godoy, 2006), political scientists and economists have mainly focused on civil wars and organized crime, as main manifestations of the epidemic of violence across this subcontinent.
+The LYLA data complements a growing body of research on violence in Latin America - the world with the highest homicide rates (UNODC 2019).
+While anthropologists often focus on violence at the community level (e.g. Godoy 2006; Goldstein 2003), political scientists and economists have mainly focused on civil wars and organized crime, as main manifestations of the epidemic of violence across this subcontinent (e.g. Durán-Martínez 2017; Wickham-Crowley 1992; Imbusch, Misse, and Carrión 2011).
 The LYLA data thus provides an important addition to the literature on violence in Latin America and allows researchers to contrast their findings about other forms of violence with those for lynchings.